Edward Adamson: First Move: After Netherne, Ashton. 'Art as Healing' and Outsider Art (1981–1996)

-Death
+Deaths of Edward Adamson and John Timlin

-In November 1995 Adamson was advised privately that he was to be awarded the MBE for his services to mental health but he died before this was formally bestowed upon him.
+In November 1995 Adamson was advised privately that he was to be awarded the MBE for his services to mental health but he died before this was formally bestowed upon him..

 He died at his London home, the Studios, Hollywood Road in West Brompton, on 3 February 1996, aged 84.
 His ashes were interred at the Ashton Chapel (c 1706) on the Ashton Wold estate.